 The insurance company of the driver that ran into me on my motorcycle wants to release my medical records.
 Is that okay to do?

 - Absolutely not!
 Never release any records, make any recordings or answer any questions from the motorist’s insurance company.
 It could seriously harm your case and anything you say or release will be used against you to attempt to diminish, dismiss or deny your insurance claim.

 The police are indicating my motorcycle accident may have been caused by a defective part.
 Do I have a case?

-You may have a personal injury case if a defective motorcycle part was the reason for your accident.
-Unfortunately, not all motorcycle parts are created equal and the safety of your ride may have been compromised in a number ways such as, defective design, the use of low-quality materials, or assembled by improperly trained workers.
+- You may have a personal injury case if a defective motorcycle part was the reason for your accident.
+Unfortunately, not all motorcycle parts are created equal and the safety of your ride may have been compromised in a number of ways such as defective design, the use of low-quality materials, or being assembled by improperly trained workers.